dmytro-lytvyn/dwh-sql-codegen/README.md

 ![Stage DB screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-stage-db.png)

 Now we can add new tables.
-Let's create an Email entity, which will be used as a separate dimension, and load it from the stage.customer table.
+Let's create an Email entity, which will be used as a separate dimension, and load it from the **stage.customer** table.
 Click "Add Stage Table" button and populate the fields as shown below.
 We don't need to track changes or keep the history, because the only column we need is the key, so no other fields will be changed.
-If the email is changed, than it'll simply create a new record in dw.dim_email_main.
+If the email is changed, than it'll simply create a new record in **dw.dim_email_main**.

 ![Stage Email table screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-stage-email.png)

-On the Columns level, we can just add one email column, but since we want it to serve as a key, we need to make it as unified as possible, so let's set "Column Expression" to lower(trim(email)), and mark this column as BK.
+On the Columns level, we can just add one email column, but since we want it to serve as a key, we need to make it as unified as possible, so let's set "Column Expression" to `lower(trim(email))`, and mark this column as BK.
 We can specify the Ordinal Position of the columns in the target table with the increment of 10, so that later we can easily add new columns between them without renumbering all of them.

 ![Email columns screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-dim_email.png)

-Now we can add the same table again, to load our dw.dim_customer_main from it.
+Now we can add the same table again, to load our **dw.dim_customer_main** from it.
 This time, we can do it automatically.
-Click the "Import Stage Table" button and select an existing stage.customer table from your database.
+Click the "Import Stage Table" button and select an existing **stage.customer** table from your database.
 Then, go to the level of Database in the tree and populate the missing column "Target Entity Schema".
 We can now set "Is Track Changes" and "Is Keep History" flags, because we want to track the changes done to customers in the source system.
 Then, click "Save and refresh" button.

 ![Stage Customer table screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-stage-customer.png)

 On the Columns level, we now see all columns automatically added and numbered.
-We only need to set a Business Key for the entity (this time it's customer_id, of course), apply the same conversion to email column: lower(trim(email)), and then select for it FK Entity Name (dim_email).
+We only need to set a Business Key for the entity (this time it's customer_id, of course), apply the same conversion to email column: `lower(trim(email))`, and then select for it FK Entity Name (dim_email).

 ![Customer columns screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-dim_customer.png)

-Optionally, we can specify that this FK might contain inferred keys (Late Arriving Dimensions, in other words).
+Optionally, we can specify that this FK might contain inferred keys (*"Late Arriving Dimensions"*, in other words).
 If this option is checked, the script will add any keys, missing in the referenced FK table, to that table, and can also set one field (it should be the Business Key column, of course) to the value of the current column.
 The Inferred option is recommended, because it allows us not to worry about the order of loading the tables.

 ![Inferred columns screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-inferred.png)